-EDUCATIONAL MATERIALS AND CONTINUING EDUCATION - Churches are encouraged to provide time and financial assistance for study and continuing education for their pastor, with a minimum of two weeks annually (this time is not counted as vacation, but is in addition to vacation leave).
+Educational Materials and Continuing Education - Congregations are encouraged to provide time and financial assistance for study and continuing education for their minister, with a minimum of two weeks annually (this time is not counted as vacation but is in addition to vacation leave).
 The annual budget line item should be a minimum of \$500 annually, to assist with the costs of continuing education and resources.

-COMMUNITIES OF PRACTICE OR PASTORAL EXCELLENCE GROUP - Congregations are encouraged to pay the annual costs of the authorized minister's participation in a community of practice or pastoral excellence group.
+Communities of Practice or Pastoral Excellence Group - Congregations are encouraged to pay the annual costs of the authorized minister's participation in a community of practice or pastoral excellence group.

-PARENTAL LEAVE - Maternity/single parent leave with pay up to eight weeks and paternity leave following the birth/adoption of a child with full salary and benefits.
-An authorized minister who is the parent of a newborn and/or newly adopted child or who is pregnant or a single parent may take, in addition to the paid leave, up to three months' total leave, the last month of which is either accrued vacation time or leave without pay.
+Parental Leave - Maternity/single parent leave with pay up to eight weeks and paternity leave following the birth/adoption of a child with full salary and benefits should be provided.
+An authorized minister who is the parent of a newborn and/or newly adopted child or who is pregnant, or a single parent may take, in addition to the paid leave, up to three months total leave, the last month of which is either accrued vacation time or leave without pay.

-COMPASSIONATE LEAVE - Allowance must be made for the authorized minister to be with her/his other immediate family at times of special celebration such as weddings or graduations and at times of personal emergency or unusual family responsibility.
+Compassionate Leave - Allowance must be made for the authorized minister to be with her/his immediate family at times of special celebration such as weddings or graduations and at times of personal emergency or unusual family responsibility.
 Paid personal leaves would normally be limited to a period of 5-7 days per incident, except where compassion dictates further extension.
 These days are not accruable.

-SICK LEAVE - Sick leave should be granted to authorized ministers for personal illness or the illness of a dependent family member as defined by the local church governing board.
-It is recommended that one sick day for each month of the year, which can be accrued up to 30 days, with full salary, housing and benefits.
+Sick Leave - Sick leave should be granted to authorized ministers for personal illness or the illness of a dependent family member as defined by the local congregation governing board.
+It is recommended that one sick day for each month of the year, which can be accrued up to 30 days, with full salary, housing, and benefits.